SchemaStore/schemastore/CONTRIBUTING.md

 validate-pyproject --tool cibuildwheel=https://json.schemastore.org/cibuildwheel.toml#/properties/tool/properties
 ```

 This means that renames in subschema paths is a potentially breaking change.
-If a rename is necessary, it is recommended to keep the old path and `$ref` to the new location, if necessary.
+If a rename is necessary, it is recommended to keep the old path and `$ref` to the new location.

 ### Language Server Features